m-onz/m-grid/README.md

 # m-grid

-a quick arduinome driver written in node
+A quick arduinome driver written in node to interface with a hand build controller.